 Pages tagged "climate"

-RSVP for an upcoming collective meeting or our Organising Training Series with Friends of the Earth's Sustainable Cities collective if you're keen to be a part of our new campaign or learn some organising skills - no experience required, just passion for climate justice.
+Join the Act On Climate collective to campaign for grassroots climate resilience solutions in 2025!
+Come to a collective meeting if you're keen to be a part of our campaign or learn some organising skills - no experience needed, just passion for climate justice.

 Read more